Puravnisar/Logic-Programming-Resolution/README.md

 **Disclaimer: Examples and test cases are for the purpose of testing logic inference in this homework only.
 They do NOT represent factual information on drug interactions.**

+PS.
+This was homework #2 of CSCI 561 - Fall 2019 - Foundations of Artificial Intelligence - under [Professor Laurent Itti](http://ilab.usc.edu/itti/).